 Providers must bill for services according to the schedule and requirements established by the contract.
 Talk with your contract manager before you submit a bill, to make sure that your invoice contains all the required information.
-More information about invoices, payments and over payment collection can be found in the human services and public health contracting guide.
-Contracting guide 2015 (PDF).
+More information about invoices, payments and over payment collection can be found in the human services and public health contracting guide (PDF).

-Billing guidelines for service authorized programs
+Billing guidelines for all service authorized programs

 If you need a service authorization to bill the Human Services and Public Health Department, authorized providers are expected to: